How to Prevent Ideological Conflicts?

 Status affirmation

 Status affirmation, as I refer to it, entails more than just being polite or expressing one’s disagreement with another.
-It’s about gratifying people’s innate, universal need to be respected and, barring exceptional circumstances, to generally rise in social standing over time.

 References: